-- (i) Where clearly visible from a street or alley, all unpaved ground areas shall are to be planted with low-growing shrubs or ground cover, ornamental grasses, or a combination thereof selected from the Plant List in Table 9.5 starting on page 158.
-[For more detail, see Section 9.7.8 starting on page 157.]
-Turf grass must be installed as solid sod, not seed. - (ii) Within 200 feet of the Petroglyph National Monument, only species listed as native in the Plant List in Table 9.5 starting on page 158 are to be used, except for street trees.
+- Where clearly visible from a street or alley, all unpaved ground areas are to be planted with low-growing shrubs or ground cover, ornamental grasses, or a combination thereof selected from the Plant List in Table 9.5 starting on page 153.
+[For more detail, see Section 9.7.8 starting on page 158.] - (ii) Within 200 feet of the Petroglyph National Monument, only species listed as native in the Plant List in Table 9.5 starting on page 153 are to be used, except for street trees.
 [See Section 11.3 for street tree standards.] - 11.2.2.
-Irrigation: Irrigation shall is to be provided by the property owner for all plants and trees in the streetscape, per City standards.
-[Contact City Design Review/Construction Section for the latest standards].
+Irrigation: Irrigation is to be provided by the property owner for all plants and trees in the streetscape, per City standards.
+[Contact City Design Review/Construction (DRC) Section in the Planning Department for the latest standards].

 - 11.2.3.
-Streetscape Maintenance: Maintenance of all landscape materials shall be is the responsibility of the abutting adjacent property owner and shall meet the requirements of Chapter 6, Article 6 in the City Code of Ordinances. - 11.2.4.
-Sidewalk Design: Sidewalks in the public ROW shall are to be designed to facilitate pedestrian accessibility and efficient travel.
+Streetscape Maintenance: Maintenance of all landscape materials is the responsibility of the adjacent property owner and shall meet the requirements of Chapter 6, Article 6 in the City Code of Ordinances. - 11.2.4.
+Sidewalk Design: Sidewalks in the public ROW are to be designed to facilitate pedestrian accessibility and efficient travel.
 Curvilinear sidewalks are strongly discouraged.
 Where possible, landscape strips should be used to buffer pedestrians from vehicle traffic and set the pedestrian path back from driveway ramps. - 11.2.5.
-Sidewalk Locations: The location of sidewalks shall reflect the desired character and density of the surrounding land uses.
-In Center and Mixed-Use Zones, sidewalks are essential to creating a vibrant, pedestrian lifestyle. - 11.2.6.
-Grading: Bikeways and other amenities within the ROW shall are to be provided in such a way as to minimize the extent of disturbance to slopes and vegetation and the need for cut and fill. - 11.2.7.
-Medians: Medians shall are to be constructed and landscaped per City standards.
-[For medians: DPM Chapter 23, Section 5, Part C. For landscaping: contact the City Design Review/Construction (DRC) Section for the latest standards.]
-[52]
+Grading: Bikeways and other amenities within the ROW are to be provided in such a way as to minimize the extent of disturbance to slopes and vegetation and the need for cut and fill. - 11.2.6.
+Medians: Medians are to be constructed and landscaped per City standards.
+[For medians: DPM Chapter 23, Section 5, Part C. For landscaping: contact DRC Section for the latest standards.]

-11.2.8.
+11.2.7.
 Bike Lanes and Bike Buffer

-- (i) Where cross sections incorporate a bike buffer in addition to a bike lane, the buffer shall is to be no less than 2 feet wide. - (ii) Best practices to minimize conflict between bicycles and vehicles turning right at intersections shall are to be followed, including design solutions, pavement painting, signage, and/or other accommodations.
-[41]
+- Where cross sections incorporate a bike buffer in addition to a bike lane, the buffer is to be no less than 2 feet wide. - Best practices to minimize conflict between bicycles and vehicles turning right at intersections are to be followed, including design solutions, pavement painting, signage, and/or other accommodations.

-11.2.9.
+11.2.8.
 Encroachments